cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 - View the [credits ledger](/platform-deep-dive/credits/track-credits/).
 - View the [Insights](/platform-deep-dive/assets/insights/) page.

+An Organization Owner may also be a [Pentest Team Member](#pentest-team-member).

 ### Organization Member

 An Organization Member is a customer representative who manages pentests and assets for their organization on the Cobalt platform but has less permissions compared to an Organization Owner.
 In the UI, you see this role as “Member.”
-An Organization Member may also be a [Pentest Team Member](#pentest-team-member).

 An Organization Member has the following **permissions**: